-Roger Cohen, journalist for the International Herald Tribune and NY Times has written a poetic essay on greater possibilities of a rose as a Tool for Social Change demonstrating more conscious flower supply chains.
+Roger Cohen, journalist for the International Herald Tribune and NY Times, poetically posits the Rose as a Tool for Social Change.

-In a current Economics with Justice class at the School of Economic Science in London - Part 3 of the course attempts to show 'principles of truth, love and service translate into policies for governments and economic planners and practical precepts for individual households and businesses.'
+'principles of truth, love and service translated into policies for governments and economic planners and practical precepts for individual households and businesses.'

-Economy - an ancient Greek word - originally means 'rules of the household.'
+Economy - an ancient Greek word - originally meant 'rules of the household.'

-If blood diamonds have fueled war and torture then peace diamonds can fund peace and conflict resolution.
+If blood diamonds have fueled war and torture then peace diamonds can fund peace.

-If carnations were a symbol for one of the most peaceful revolutions in history (Portugal Carnation Revolution) then what can they accomplish for the people of Colombia who grow them?
+If carnations were a symbol for one of the most peaceful revolutions in history (Portugal Carnation Revolution), what can they accomplish in direct trade for the Colombians who grow them?

-From Northern Uganda and its burgeoning flower industry; from newly discovered mineral deposits in Afghanistan's gem industry; there is a growing a promise of peace via economic stability and justice - producing current and future socially active - just products and systems.
+From Northern Uganda's burgeoning flower industry; from newly discovered mineral deposits in Afghanistan's gem industry; the promise of peace via economic stability and social justice blossoms through current and future active products and systems of integrity.

-This is the philosophy behind the VPP to launch a creative community flower brand functional for peace on levels from inner reflection, to community participation, to global intention, development and unity.
+This is the philosophy behind the VPP to eventually launch a creative community flower brand functional for peace from inner reflection, to community participation, to global intention, development and unity.

 The Valentine Peace Project (VPP) - celebrating inner peace, community peace and the journey towards world peace.

-From a student in Boise, Idaho's VPP poem submission: 'Let go of everything you know, And let all become new.'
+From a student in Boise, Idaho's VPP poem: 'Let go of everything you know, And let all become new.'

 Art is really tangible capital - we need to develop a concept of money that allows creativity, or art, to be capital.
 Capital is human capacity and what flows from it.
 Capital is what art is - creativity and human intention, from which a product arises.
 These are the real economic values.
 Joseph Beuys